blue995/server-traefik/README.md

 ## Include other services into Traefik

+### Important

-Here are some important aspects that Traefik can find your docker services:
+Here are some important aspects so Traefik can find your docker services:

 1. The service has to be part of the same docker network as your Traefik instance
 2. The labels of your service/container have to be conform to the version of Traefik you've specified in your `.env` file

 More info about labels: [https://docs.traefik.io/configuration/backends/docker/](https://docs.traefik.io/configuration/backends/docker/)

+### Examples

-An example configuration of a separate service where the routing will be managed by Traefik can be found in the `sample-services` folder.
+An example configuration of a separate service where the routing will be managed by Traefik can be found in the [`sample-services`](https://github.com/blue995/server-traefik/tree/master/sample-services) folder.

-## Soon
+## In construction...

 More instructions coming soon :heart: